In this step-by-step

 Step 1: Draw the sweater base

-Strat by drawing a rectangle and marking its Centerline.
+Start by drawing a rectangle and marking its Centerline.
 This will be the sweater bodice.
 From the top corners pull down two bent lines.
 These are the sleeves centerlines.

 Step 2: Add the openings

-With curved lines mark the bottom of the sleeves, the hemline and the neckline.
-Don’t forget to double check if the sleeve ends are equal in size and curve.
+With curved lines mark the bottom of the sleeves, the hemline, and the neckline.
+Don’t forget to double-check if the sleeve ends are equal in size and curve.

-Step 3: Draw the ribbing areas
+Step 3: Draw the sweater ribbing areas

 Time to finish the ribbing areas by drawing curves parallel to the previous ones.
 All lines should be soft and curved.
 No harsh lines – this is knit and everything in out sketch should be gentle and soft.